 All other members: Talk to a nurse

 Board-certified, licensed doctors are available 24/7 in all 50 U.S. states.
-Speak to doctors by phone or video who can treat non-emergency medical issues and may prescribe medications.2
+Speak to doctors by phone or video who can treat non-emergency medical issues and may prescribe medications.

 While many people are choosing virtual care options, we understand that sometimes you may need – or prefer – to see a doctor in person.

-That’s why we offer access to in-person options beyond your primary doctor.
+That’s why we offer access to in-person options beyond your primary provider.
 These can be used for both simple and more complex needs.

-Walk-in, non-emergency care when your primary doctor is not available.
+Walk-in, non-emergency care when your primary care provider is not available.
 Available to all members.5